dbx/stencil/doc/Tables.md

 | ----- | ------ |
 |  Tennis ball | $12 |
 |  Basket ball | $123 |

+When you hide a column the table's dimensions need to be re-aligned.
+You can specify strategies to control how the columns will be sized after the column is hidden.

+- *Cutting out the column:* `{%=hideColumn('cut')%}` will remove a column and decrease the size of the table by the width of the removed column.
+- *Resizing the last column* `{%=hideColumn('resize-last')%}` will resize the last column in each rows so that the total width of the table is unchanged.
+- *Keeping proportions* `{%=hideColumn('rational')%}` will resize every column in a way that the ratios of their widths and the total width of the table is unchanged.

+Default behaviour is `cut`.

 ### Repeating columns